 Figure 5 – Estimated effects of Budget per capita on PB probability

-Source: model 2 (appendix)
+Source: model 2 (appendix - Table 2)

 Figure 6 – Estimated effects of Investment rate on PB odds

-Source: model 2 (appendix)
+Source: model 2 (appendix - Table 2)

 Financial Variables: The results show that the budget per capita is an important predictor for PB adoption and continuity.
 Figure 5 displays PB adoption probability through the interaction of budget per capita (log) and the lagged dependent variable, showing separately the effect in the case of first-time PB adoption, E(PBi,t = 1| PBi,t-1 = 0), and the effect of PB continuity, that is, PB adoption in a previous administration, E(PBi,t = 1| PBi,t-1 = 1).
 The figure shows that the increase in budget per capita increases the municipality's chances to both adopt and continue PB.
 This finding corroborates our hypothesis that better fiscal capacity increases the chances of a city apply PB.